BenniBM/OnTrack/README.md

 ## 🛠️ Tech Stack

-- React (because we're not savages)
+- React
-- TypeScript (for when JavaScript isn't painful enough)
+- TypeScript
-- Tailwind CSS (because writing CSS is so 2010)
+- Tailwind CSS
-- ShadcnUI (for that extra ✨sparkle✨)
+- ShadcnUI
 - Dexie.js to let the Data sit on your device locally

 ## 📝 Requirements